 The America COMPETES Reauthorization Act of 2010 (COMPETES) was signed into law on January 4, 2011.
-Section 604 of that Act requires that the Secretary of Commerce complete a comprehensive study of the economic competitiveness and innovative capacity of the United States by January 4, 2012.
+Section 604 of that Act requires that the Secretary of Commerce complete a comprehensive study of the economic competitiveness and Start Printed Page 12694innovative capacity of the United States by January 4, 2012.
 This study is to be conducted in consultation with the National Economic Council, Federal agencies as the Secretary considers appropriate, and an Innovation Advisory Board.

 COMPETES directs that the study shall include the following: